carloelle/carloelle.github.io/_pages/about.md

 If you are interested in collaborating, feel free to reach out.

+---

 ## Outside of work

 When I’m not thinking about models and data, I enjoy:

 - Exploring new techniques and tools in programming and data science
 - Reading widely across biology, AI, and their ethical and societal implications.
 I am especially fascinated by how biological regulatory programs evolve over time, and how biological innovation might be hidden in yet-unexplored organisms and lineages
-- Cycling around Cambridgeshire and reading about continental philosophy, ontology and philosophy of language
+- Cycling around Cambridgeshire and reading about continental philosophy, ontology, and the philosophy of language

+---

+If you would like to know more about my work, please have a look at the **Research** and **Publications** sections of this site, or get in touch via the contact links in the sidebar.